Reconciliation for the Repented Adulterer

 It is true that Christ made plain that, only in the case of adultery, divorce can be allowed.
 “But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery” (Matthew 5:32).
 But the Lord also said in Malachi 2:16, “‘I hate divorce,’ says the Lord God of Israel.”
 Christ pointed out, divorce originally was not a part of God’s plan, but came under the provisional approval of the law of Moses because of the “hardness” of men’s hearts (Matthew 19:7, 8).

 The scripture doesn’t forbid reconciliation when there is true repentance.
 If one partner fell and committed adultery but later sincerely repented of his sin and wanted to reunite with his first partner, the innocent spouse may accept the efforts to reconcile with his/her partner.
 But spiritual counseling should accompany the reconciliation to allow for understanding and forgiveness to take place.

 Bitterness, fear, and distrust is the natural consequences of unfaithfulness.
 So, much has to be done by the guilty one to help mend the wounds and restore the relationship.
 And the obvious fruits of a truly changed heart and mind will help the innocent one to see that a real transformation has taken place.

-True “love is patient and kind,” it “does not insist on its own way,” it “bears all things, believes all things, hopes all things, endures all things” (1 Cor.
-13:4–7, RSV).
+True “love is patient and kind,” it “does not insist on its own way,” it “bears all things, believes all things, hopes all things, endures all things” (1 Corinthians 13:4–7).
 When Christians enter into the marriage relationship they should be willing to apply the principles of love and reconciliation.
-And the Lord will give them the ability to forgive and also forget “But where sin abounded, grace abounded much more” (Romans 5:20).
+And the Lord will give them the ability to forgive and also forget.
+“But where sin abounded, grace abounded much more” (Romans 5:20).